Gun Licensing

 Course requirements

 Chapter 135 of the Acts of 2024 introduced significant changes to the training curriculum requirements, the most notable change being mandatory live fire training.
-The new curriculum, which will take effect on April 2, 2026, will require all basic firearms safety courses to include the following topics:
+The new curriculum went into effect on April 2, 2026.
+The following topics are now required for all basic firearms safety courses:

 In order to pass a basic firearms safety course and receive a certificate, a student will have to: